twcamper/sicp-kindle/README.md

 ### Notes on building the book

-Recent kindlegen versions (2.9 is current as of this writing) produce much larger <code>*.mobi</code> files than mobigen or older versions of kindlegen did.
-Because of that I see no reason to push a more recent build to this repo.

 The old build of <code>sicp.mobi</code> in this repo seems to work fine.
-But if you want or need to build it yourself . . .
+But if you want or need to build it yourself, you need to:

+1. generate the input <code>opf</code> xml, so your build has a current date.
+2. run that input through 'kindlegen' to produce a large but functional book
+3. optionally strip out the source that kindlegen includes in the output using '[kindlestrip.py](https://github.com/jefftriplett/kindlestrip)'

+#### Building the Book

 * install 'kindlegen' somewhere in your path.
 * make sure you have Ruby 1.8.7 or later